FedorIvanov37/sv-terminal/README.md

 ### Overview

-The SIGNAL supports multiple representations of transaction-data files.
+The SIGNAL supports multiple representations of transaction data files.
 The data can be put to the SIGNAL using one of three formats - `JSON`, `INI`, and `DUMP`.
 The data is stored in text files, which can be read or written by SIGNAL.
 This chapter describes each format's features and purpose